bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 {:#dualfunding}
-[Support][news290 dualfund] for [dual funding][topic dual funding] was to the LN specification along with support for the interactive transaction construction protocol.
-Interactive construction allows two nodes to exchange preferences and UTXO details that allow them to construct a funding transaction together.
+[Support][news290 dualfund] for [dual funding][topic dual funding] was added to the LN specification along with support for the interactive transaction construction protocol.
+Interactive construction allows two nodes to exchange preferences and UTXO details they can use to construct a funding transaction together.
 Dual funding allows a transaction to include inputs from either or both parties.
 For example, Alice may want to open a channel with Bob.
 Before this specification